dCache/dcache-book2/intouch.md

-Checking the Functionality
+CHECKING THE FUNCTIONALITY
 ==========================

-Reading and writing data to and from a DCACHE instance can be done with a number of protocols.
-After a standard installation, these protocols are DCAP, GSIDCAP, and GRIDFTP.
-In addition DCACHE comes with an implementation of the SRM protocol which negotiates the actual data transfer protocol.
+Reading and writing data to and from a dCache instance can be done with a number of protocols.
+After a standard installation, these protocols are **dCap**, **GSIdCap**, and **GridFTP**.
+In addition dCache comes with an implementation of the **SRM** protocol which negotiates the actual data transfer protocol.

-DCACHE without mounted namespace
+DCACHE WITHOUT MOUNTED NAMESPACE
 --------------------------------

-Create the root of the CHIMERA namespace and a world-writable directory by
+Create the root of the Chimera namespace and a world-writable directory by

-    PROMPT-ROOT CHIMERA-CLI mkdir /data
+    [root] # /usr/bin/chimera mkdir /data
-    PROMPT-ROOT CHIMERA-CLI mkdir /data/world-writable
+    [root] # /usr/bin/chimera mkdir /data/world-writable
-    PROMPT-ROOT CHIMERA-CLI chmod 777 /data/world-writable
+    [root] # /usr/bin/chimera chmod 777 /data/world-writable

 WEBDAV
 ------

-To use WEBDAV you need to define a CELL-WEBDAV service in your layout file.
-You can define this service in an extra domain, e.g. `[webdavDomain]` or add it to another domain.
+To use **WebDAV** you need to define a **WebDAV** service in your layout file.
+You can define this service in an extra domain, e.g. [webdavDomain] or add it to another domain.

     [webdavDomain]
     [webdavDomain/webdav]
     webdav.authz.anonymous-operations=FULL

-to the file `PATH-ODE-ED/layouts/mylayout.conf`.
+to the file **/etc/dcache/layouts/mylayout.conf**.

-> **Note**
+> **NOTE**
 >
 > Depending on the client you might need to set `webdav.redirect.on-read=false` and/or ` webdav.redirect.on-write=false`.
 >